atlassubbed/atlas-query-stream/README.md

 end: getPageNames query
 ```

 As you can see, the `getFirstLink` query stream immediately ends after finding its result, because it was a non-recursive query.
 The only reason it reads the entire section of the file is so that it can continue getting potential results for the recursive query.
-Let's see what happens if we run the exact same code, but comment out a few lines:
+Let's see what happens if we run the exact same code, but comment out our recursive query:

 ```javascript
 ...